Tuesday, January 10, 2023

 Directions:

-Cook quinoa with the cardamom pods.
+Cook quinoa with the cumin seeds and freshly cracked open cardamom seeds.
 When done and cooled slightly, toss with white raisins and sliced almonds.
-Mix the lime juice and raw honey and stir well.
+Mix the lime juice and maple syrup and stir well.
 Add to the quinoa mixture.

 My Notes: